grdi-amr/vmr-bioinformatics-pipeline-nf/README.md

 the location of the databases.
 Use the option `--mobDB` to specify the path to the parent directory of the MOB-suite databases, and `--cardDB` to specify the path to the card.json file

+New addition: Once detected a Klebsiella species, Keborate will run automatically with the parameters for either Pneumoniae or Oxytocal complexes.
+On top of that if Escherichia coli is identified, ectyper and virulence finder will automatically be ran.

 The results will be collected in the directory `results` in the project directory by default.
 This can be changed with the option `--outDir`.